AnandiY/custom-node-buildpack/README.md

 Additional documentation can be found at the [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/).

+Disclaimer : This is a build pack provided by Cloud Foundry for NodeJs.

+Have added the Node version 0.10.33 to the manifest.yml file.

 ## Usage

 This buildpack will get used if you have a `package.json` file in your project's root directory.